 What is flood proofing?

 We understand flood proofing as structural, and non-structural, approaches to prevent or reduce flood damages to a property or its content.
-Here we cover some common activities or approaches and link to resources in our Resource Library which can be used to plan for, and implement, these interventions.
+Here we cover some common activities or approaches and link to resources in our Resource Library.
+You might also be interested in Practical technologies to reduce the impact of flooding.

-There are a range of flood proofing products on the market, particularly in the global north, the Zurich Flood Resilience Alliance recognises that in the right contexts many of these can help reduce damages caused by floods, but we can and do not endorse or promote the use of any particular products.
-What flood proofing approaches you use should be determined by the specific context in question, and no approach provides guaranteed protection.
+There are a range of flood proofing products available on the market, the Zurich Flood Resilience Alliance recognises that in the right contexts many of these can help reduce damages caused by floods, but we can and do not endorse or promote the use of any particular products.
+What flood proofing approaches you use needs to be determined by the specific context in question, and no approach provides guaranteed protection.

 Flood damages can be avoided by building raised houses, elevating the home above a likely flood level.
 This brief describes a low cost flood resistant approach applied in Bangladesh you can also watch this 4 minute video for a quick overview.
 This well-illustrated manual provides instructions for disaster proof buildings used throughout Asia.

 If homes cannot be raised above flood levels they can be built to float on it.
 This video showcases the building of floating homes in Vietnam and Bangladesh.
 In Vietnam the emphasis is on retrofitting existing homes with buoyancy aids, while in Bangladesh entirely new floating homes are designed and constructed with full participation from the community.

 Flood proof infrastructure

 Raised grain storage avoids grains being destroyed by floodwater while raised platforms in cattle sheds provide a safe space to evacuate livestock in the event of a flood and avoid devastating loss of livelihoods, as well as suffering of animals.